venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 #### Explain the difference between likelihood and probability.
 #### What is the difference between overfitting and underfitting?

+#### What is instance normalisation?

 #### What do L1 and L2 regularization mean and when would you use L1 vs. L2?
 Can you use both?
 #### When there are highly correlated features in your dataset, how would the weights for L1 and L2 end up being?

+L2 regularization can keep the parameter values from going too extreme.
+While L1 regularization can help remove unimportant features.

 #### Explain the bias-variance tradeoff.
 #### While analyzing your model’s performance, you noticed that your model has low bias and high variance.
 What measures will you use to prevent it (describe two of your preferred measures)?